opyh/simple-relations/README.md

-# simple-relations
+# simple-mongo-relations

-Define SimpleSchemas for relational data.
+Define SimpleSchemas for relational data, inspired by Ruby on Rails’ `ActiveRecord`.